hellogooood/hellogooood/README.md

 - 👋 Hi, I’m @hellogooood
-- 👀 I’m interested in Ruby and Ruby on Rails
+- 👀 I’m learning to code in Ruby and Ruby on Rails
-- 🌱 I’m currently learning Ruby
 - 💞️ If you have any tips I'd love to hear from you.
 - 📫 Thanks!